SaraMWillis/example-docs/docs/registration_and_access/account_creation/index.md

 ## How to Register

-The process of getting registered for an HPC account varies depending on your affiliation with the University.
+The process of registering for an HPC account varies depending on your affiliation with the university.
 Take a look at the list below to determine how you should register:

 <html>
 <link rel="stylesheet" href="../../assets/stylesheets/animated_dropdown.css">